 WORDPEACE is a literary journal dedicated to peace and justice.

-The August/September online issue is now live.
-Submissions are open for the month of October for publication in the February/March issue.
+Submissions are open for publication in the Winter/Spring issue.

-We will now publish semi-annually, with submissions open in April (for August/Sept. publication) and October (for February/March publication).
+We publish semi-annually, with submissions open in March or April (for August/Sept. publication) and October (for February/March publication).

 Letter from the Editor: